Godwin-sys-php/fssync/README.md

 :x: | LocalFileVisitor.java | The FileVisitor to list all files in the source directory.
 :heavy_check_mark: | OnlineDB.java | The database class.
 :x: | OperationSummary.java | A data structure to summarize all copy and delete actions of an Operation.
+:x: | ProgressBarCountDownThread.java | A Thread that counts down from a specified time and updates the progress bar in the `SynchronizationProcessDialog`.
 :x: | RecoverSystemProcess.java | Thread to build a new database by searching for already existing file pairs.
 :x: | RecoverSystemVisitor.java | FileVisitor to list all files in the target directory to recover already existing file pairs.
 :x: | RelativeFile.java | A file as stored in the database.